mathematics: Development of Mathematics

 Following the decline of learning in the West after the 3d cent., the development of mathematics continued in the East.
 In China, Tsu Ch'ung-Chih estimated π by inscribed and circumscribed polygons, as Archimedes had done, and in India the numerals now used throughout the civilized world were invented and contributions to geometry were made by Aryabhata and Brahmagupta (5th and 6th cent.
 AD).
 The Arabs were responsible for preserving the work of the Greeks, which they translated, commented upon, and augmented.
 In Baghdad, Al-Khowarizmi (9th cent.) wrote an important work on algebra and introduced the Hindu numerals for the first time to the West, and Al-Battani worked on trigonometry.
 In Egypt, Ibn al-Haytham was concerned with the solids of revolution and geometrical optics.
 The Persian poet Omar Khayyam wrote on algebra.

-In the 20th cent. the trend has been toward increasing generalization and abstraction, with the elements and operations of systems being defined so broadly that their interpretations connect such areas as algebra, geometry, and topology.
-The key to this approach has been the use of formal axiomatics, in which the notion of axioms as
+In the 20th cent. the trend was toward increasing generalization and abstraction, with the elements and operations of systems being defined so broadly that their interpretations connect such areas as algebra, geometry, and topology.
+The key to this approach was the use of formal axiomatics, in which the notion of axioms as

-self-evident truths has been discarded.
-Instead the emphasis is on such logical concepts as consistency and completeness.
+self-evident truths was discarded.
+Instead the emphasis was placed on such logical concepts as consistency and completeness.
 The roots of formal axiomatics lie in the discoveries of alternative systems of geometry and algebra in the 19th cent.; the approach was first systematically undertaken by David Hilbert in his work on the foundations of geometry (1899).